MicrosoftDocs/win32/desktop-src/Controls/mcm-sizerecttomin.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MCM\_SIZERECTTOMIN message

 Calculates how many calendars will fit in the given rectangle, and then returns the minimum size that a rectangle needs to be to fit that number of calendars.
-You can send this message explicitly or by using the [**MonthCal\_SizeRectToMin**](monthcal-sizerecttomin.md) macro.
+You can send this message explicitly or by using the [**MonthCal\_SizeRectToMin**](/windows/win32/Commctrl/nf-commctrl-monthcal_sizerecttomin?branch=master) macro.

 ## Parameters